GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-webhooks-via-persisted-queries/en.md

-# Creating Webhooks (via Persisted Queries)
+# Creating Webhooks to interact with external services

-A webhook is an HTTP-based callback function that allows lightweight, event-driven communication between 2 application programming interfaces (APIs).
-Webhooks are used by a wide variety of web apps to receive small amounts of data from other apps, but webhooks can also be used to trigger automation workflows in GitOps environments. _([source](https://www.redhat.com/en/topics/automation/what-is-a-webhook))_
+A webhook is an HTTP-based callback function that an external service calls when it produces an event, passing a payload of data along with it.
+Webhooks enable these different webapps and services to communicate with each other.

 Some examples of websites invoking webhooks, sending along the payload of some action, include: